S-M-Ammar/S-M-Ammar-ReadyTensor-MultiClass-Classification-FARS-Ensemble-Learner/README.md

   "timestamp": "<timestamp>",
   "requestId": "<uniquely generated id>", "targetClasses": ["0", "1"],
-  "targetDescription": "A binary variable indicating whether or not the passenger survived (0 = No, 1 = Yes).", "predictions": [
+  "targetDescription": "A variable indicating whether or not the passenger survived (0 = No, 1 = Yes).", "predictions": [
     {
       "sampleId": "879",